DevExpress-Examples/DashboardDifferentUserDataAspNetCore/README.md

 ## Example Structure

-You can limit access to data depending on the current user's ID.
+You can limit access to data based on the current user's ID.
 This ID is stored in the `IHttpContextAccessor.HttpContext.Session.GetString("CurrentUser")` value from session state.
 We use the standard [IHttpContextAccessor](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-context?view=aspnetcore-3.0) with dependency injection to access the HTTP context in custom dashboard configurator.

 When the application starts, you see the [Index](./CS/Views/Home/Index.cshtml) view with a ComboBox in which you can select a user.
 When you click the **Sign in** button, the ID of the selected user is passed to the `CurrentUser` session variable and you are redirected to the [Dashboard](./CS/Views/Home/Dashboard.cshtml) view.
 In this view, the Web Dashboard control displays the lists of dashboards and every dashboard loads data available to the selected user.
 Below is a table that illustrates the user IDs and their associated datasources in this example: